ENG 208: Composing the Self

 Writing also helps us discover who we are, as every diarist will confirm.
 But writing is more than “discovery.”
 Writing helps us create our identities.
 As the title of this course suggests, writing helps us compose ourselves.

 But there’s a dark side to writing.
-In “The Rime of the Ancient Mariner,” a poem I’ll teach in another class this semester, the mariner bites his arm and drinks his own blood so that he can speak – a macabre tribute to the pain of tearing meaning out of the chaos of the universe.
+In “The Rime of the Ancient Mariner,” a poem I teach nearly every year, the mariner bites his arm and drinks his own blood so that he can speak – a macabre tribute to the pain of tearing meaning out of the chaos of the universe.
 Red Smith, a brilliant sportswriter, wrote “There’s nothing to writing.
 All you do is sit down at a typewriter and open a vein.”
 Some golden people write and publish, publish and write, churning out serviceable sentences, paragraphs, articles, and books effortlessly.
 For most of us, writing is hard, painstaking, daunting, and humbling.

 This course will give us the space and time to discover what we know, what we don’t know, and who we are through our writing.
 We will read skilled authors who reveal themselves in their essays, and we will do this ourselves, paying attention to the elements of rhetoric: tone, audience, and purpose.
 We will begin writing brief autobiographies and move to more public writing.